timescale/docs.timescale.com-content/tutorials/continuous-aggs-tutorial.md

 `refresh_lag` and `max_interval_per_job` are additional parameters that can be specified while creating or altering a continuous aggregate.
 Refer to the documentation for the syntax.

+The `timescaledb.ignore_invalidation_older_than` parameter is used when you want to avoid updating a continuous aggregate when modifying (that is, inserting, updating, or deleting) older record.
+Setting this to, for example, "1 week" will ensure that any update for a record that is older than 1 week will not trigger an update of the continuous aggregate.

 ### 3. Queries using continuous aggregates
 We can use the continuous aggregate, just like any other view, in a `SELECT` query.